Markets shudder on dashed inflation hopes; Dow falls 1,250 - KESQ

 To be sure, the losses only return the S&P 500 close to where it was before its recent winning streak.
 That run was built on hopes that Tuesday’s inflation report would show a more comforting slowdown.
 The ensuing wipeout fits what’s become a pattern on Wall Street this year: Stocks fall on worries about inflation, turn higher on hopes the Fed may ease up on rates and then fall again when data undercuts those hopes.

-Stock markets in Europe, meanwhile, shed early gains and closed broadly lower.
-The German DAX lost 1.6%, and the French CAC 40 fell 1.4%.

 Expectations for a more aggressive Fed also helped the dollar add to its already strong gains for this year.
-The dollar has been surging against the euro, Japanese yen and other currencies in large part because the Fed has been hiking rates faster and by bigger margins than many other central banks.
+The dollar has been surging against other currencies in large part because the Fed has been hiking rates faster and by bigger margins than many other central banks.

-An index measuring the value of the dollar against several major currencies rose 1.4%.

 AP Business Writer Damian J. Troise contributed.
 Veiga reported from Los Angeles.